-According to statistics, 6 of the 10 cyberattacks in 2020 were designed to extort funds from companies and individuals.
+According to statistics, 8 of the 10 cyber attacks in 2023 were designed to extort funds from companies and individuals.
 Garmin was most famously breached, costing the company 10 million.
 CTW Global also lost an important amount of $4.5 Million.

 The number of websites that phish has increased by 130.5% over the past three years.

 The cyber world has seen an alarmingly rapid rise in phishing websites since 2017.
 Google data shows that the number and size of phishing websites have increased from about 584,000 last year to more than 1.35 million in 2018, an increase of over 130.5%.

 However, malware sites have been declining in number.
 By the end of 2023, the number is expected to be over 33 million.

 Whereas, daily phishing emails resulted in 3.4 million.